 - You can make a savory sauce for serving with duck or goose breasts.

 - 1 kg/ 2.2 lbs black currants

-- 1 liter/ 4 ¼ cups corn schnapps or brandy
+- 1 liter/ 4 ¼ cups Vodka (Note)

 - 1 vanilla pod (or ½ teaspoon vanilla extract)

 - 500 g/ 1.1 lbs rock sugar

-- Place them in a large jar and add the alcohol, the split vanilla pod and the rock sugar.
-Seal the jar tightly and place in a dark place.
+- Place them in a large jar and add the alcohol, split vanilla pod (or vanilla extract), and rock sugar.
+Close the jar tightly and place it in a dark place.
 Leave it there for two weeks.

 - Strain and fill it in sterilized bottles.

 Amount Per Serving: Calories: 4758Total Fat: 4gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 0mgSodium: 35mgCarbohydrates: 654gFiber: 0gSugar: 500gProtein: 14g